Long line (topology): Properties

 Every increasing sequence in $L$ converges to a limit in $L$; this is a consequence of the facts that (1) the elements of $\omega_1$ are the countable ordinals, (2) the supremum of every countable family of countable ordinals is a countable ordinal, and (3) every increasing and bounded sequence of real numbers converges.

 Consequently, there can be no strictly increasing function $L \to \R.$ In fact, every continuous function $L \to \R$ is eventually constant.

 As order topologies, the (possibly extended) long rays and lines are normal Hausdorff spaces.
 All of them have the same cardinality as the real line, yet they are 'much longer'.

 All of them are locally compact.
-None of them is metrizable; this can be seen as the long ray is sequentially compact but not compact, or even Lindelöf.
+None of them is metrizable; this can be seen as the long ray is sequentially compact but not compact, nor even Lindelöf.

 The (non-extended) long line or ray is not paracompact.
 It is path-connected, locally path-connected and simply connected but not contractible.
 It is a one-dimensional topological manifold, with boundary in the case of the closed ray.
 It is first-countable but not second countable and not separable, so authors who require the latter properties in their manifolds do not call the long line a manifold.

 It makes sense to consider all the long spaces at once because every connected (non-empty) one-dimensional (not necessarily separable) topological manifold possibly with boundary, is homeomorphic to either the circle, the closed interval, the open interval (real line), the half-open interval, the closed long ray, the open long ray, or the long line.